Independent guide. Not affiliated with DVLA or GOV.UK. Always verify rates at gov.uk.

 Pre-April 2017 System

-• Annual rate based on CO2 band (not flat rate)
+• Annual rate based on CO2 band (not a flat rate)

 • No expensive car supplement applies